Runa8147/FoodXense/readme.md

    pip install -r requirements.txt
    ```

-4. Set up environment variables:
+4. **Set up your environment variables**:
-   Create a `.env` file in both the `frontend` and `backend` directories with the following variables:
+   Create a `.env` file in both the frontend and backend directories.
+   Add the following variables:
    ```
    VITE_SUPABASE_URL=your_supabase_url
    VITE_SUPABASE_ANON_KEY=your_supabase_anon_key
    GEMINI_API_KEY=your_gemini_api_key
    ```

-5. Start the development servers:
+5. **Start the development servers**:

-   For the frontend:
+   Frontend:
    ```
    cd frontend
    npm run dev
    ```

-   For the backend:
+   Backend:
    ```
    cd backend
    flask run
    ```

-6. Open your browser and navigate to `http://localhost:5000` to view the application.
+6. Open your browser and visit `http://localhost:5000` to explore Food Xense!

-## Contributing
+## 🤝 Contributing

-We welcome contributions to Food Xense!
-Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments

-- Thanks to the Open Food Facts community for providing an extensive food product database.
-- Gratitude to Google for the Gemini API, enabling advanced AI capabilities in our application.
-- Appreciation to the Supabase team for their robust backend-as-a-service platform.

-## Contact
+We're always looking for ways to improve Food Xense!

+- **Contribute**: Check out our `CONTRIBUTING.md` file for details on how you can get involved.
-For any queries or support, please contact us at support@foodxense.com or open an issue in this repository.
+- **Contact**: Reach out to us at support@foodxense.com or open an issue on our repository.

-Happy healthy eating with Food Xense! 🥗🍎💪
+Let's make healthy eating a delicious adventure! 🥗🍎💪